My child finds reading a challenge. Could it be dyslexia?

 Think of dyslexia as an alternative way of learning that needs to be recognised and supported.
 It has nothing to do with intelligence.
 It’s just about understanding how that person processes information.

-Once you know, you can overcome a lot of the obstacles that come with dyslexia.
+Once you know, you can overcome many of the obstacles that come with dyslexia.

-Our psychologist, Martha Mack, has over 20 years’ experience in the field of Child Development, and she was part of the Dyslexia Advisory Committee with the Victorian Education Department.
+Our psychologist, Martha Mack, has over 20 years’ experience in the field of Child Development.

 To make an appointment or learn more today, please ring the centre.